sgallagher/Fedora-Dockerfiles/postgres/README.md

 1. To build

+Copy the sources down.
-Copy the sources down and do the build-
+Optionally edit the Dockerfile to specify a database name, username and default password, then do the build:

     # docker build -rm -t username/postgresql . |& tee postgres_build.log